 The amendments to IAS 21 introduce requirements to assess when a currency is exchangeable into another currency and when it is not.
 The amendments require an entity to estimate the spot exchange rate when it concludes that a currency is not exchangeable into another currency.
 New disclosure requirements are added.
 The amendment applies to annual reporting periods beginning on or after 1 January 2025.
 Earlier application is permitted.
-These amendments are not expected to result in any significant changes within the Bank.
+These amendments will not affect the Bank since it does not deal with non-exchangeable currencies.
+The following new standards and interpretations issued by the IASB have not yet been adopted by the EU: